Buzz-coding-217/Github-Portfolio/index.md

 # Hi, I'm Shravel Sharma 👋

-I've been passionate about coding since high school — starting with the basics and diving deeper every year into areas like **IoT**, **edge computing**, **machine learning**, and **web development**.
-What began as curiosity quickly became a journey of building, experimenting, and solving real-world problems through technology.
+My journey in coding began back in high school, and since then, I've been continuously sharpening my skills across diverse areas like **Object-Oriented Programming**, **IoT**, **edge computing**, **machine learning**, and **web development**.
+I enjoy building systems that are both innovative and practical — ones that solve real-world problems using modern technologies.

 Currently, I’m actively involved in a research project focused on **machine learning in edge computing environments**, where we explore how to make intelligent systems more energy-efficient and responsive.
 This research is being prepared for publication in a peer-reviewed journal.